noopkat/oled-js/README.md

 + string **text** - the actual text you want to show on the display.
 + int **color** - color of text.
 Can be specified as either 0 for 'off' or black, and 1 or 255 for 'on' or white.
 + bool **wrapping** - true applies word wrapping at the screen limit, false for no wrapping.
 If a long string without spaces is supplied as the text, just letter wrapping will apply instead.
++ int **letterspacing** - amount of spacing between lines of text on the screen.
+Negative numbers are also ok.

 Optional bool as last argument specifies whether screen updates immediately with result.
 Default is true.